nginxinc/nginx-wiki/source/community/get_involved.rst

 A short list of ways to get involved:

-* If your blog has high-quality NGINX topics, add it to :ref:`community-planet`.
 * Jump into the :ref:`community-irc` and help answer questions.
 * Report and track bugs using the NGINX `bug tracker`_.
 * Subscribe to the :ref:`community-email`.